noreenwu/flashcards/README.md

 However, there was an issue in my environment which required that I run "expo start -c" in order to import the "expo" libraries.

+This has been tested in an ios simulator and on an actual Android Pixel 3 via Expo.

 ## Implementation Notes